lopitz/kafka-picture-producer/README.md

 The Kafka magic is done inside [kafka.KafkaImageProducer](src/main/java/imageproducer/kafka/KafkaImageProducer.java#L108).
 Start the [kafka-picture-consumer](../../../kafka-picture-consumer), the kafka-picture-producer, lay back and enjoy your movie. :smirk:

+Just as a side note, this project uses [Spring Boot](http://projects.spring.io/spring-boot/) as application framework.

 Usage
 -----

 In the easiest way you simply run

     java -jar kafka-picture-producer-0.1.0.jar

+(make sure you went to build/libs folder before the execution)

 but there are also some command line arguments